Offering affordable professional polishing, restoration, and fabrication services in Houston Texas.

 Tom Marz was a retired US Air Force Msgt. who grew up in Erie, Pennsylvania with 9 siblings, a stay at home mother, and a father that was continuing the family trade of metal finishing at the Griswold Manufacturing Company.
 Since 1865, Griswold has been responsible for producing some of the world’s most recognized cast iron cookware, much as they do today.
 One of Tom’s favorite stories is of his experience while in the USAF in 1950’s Germany is being able to sit and meet with direct descendants still plying the metal finishing and restoration trade that has been passed down for over 200 years from generation to generation.
 Ever since the early 1820’s, there has been a member of the Marz family in America, either producing metal crafts or restoring metal as a trade.

 Mark Marz grew up and went to school in Houston and had been working alongside of his father since the age of 8.
-Now 49 years old and married with 2 wonderful children and two grandchildren, Mark is continuing the family tradition and teaching his son Jonathan the trade.
+Now 52 years old and married with 2 wonderful children and two grandchildren, Mark is continuing the family tradition and teaching his son Jonathan the business.

 With the addition of custom metal railing fabrication, Mark’s influence on the direction and growth of Colonial Brass has earned praise for such projects like the hand railing restoration at the Historic “Hotel Galvez” in Galveston Texas, The Custom fabrication of a bronze sanctuary gate and hand railings for St. Anthony’s Cathedral – Basilica in Beaumont Texas, the fountain railings for 2nd Baptist Church in Houston Texas, and the super structure glass and brass railing for The New Light Christian Center Church in the Greenspoint area of Houston Texas.
 In 2008, Colonial Brass completed a project for the Stark Foundation of Orange, TX installing ADA hand railings for the Lutcher Theater and Stark Museum.